ebensing/gh-benchmarks/README.md

 ref - String
 --------------------
-This is the ref name for what should be watched. (ref name can be either a tag or a branch name) At startup, the system checks to see if any tags have not be run to completion (meaning success or failure).
-If it has not, then the system will run the benchmarks.
-For branches, the system will listen for push webhooks from Github and run the benchmarks if it is for a branch that we are interested in.
+This is the ref name for what should be watched.
+The system will listen for push webhooks from Github and run the benchmarks if it is for a branch that we are interested in.

-isTag - Boolean
+tags - Array of Strings
 --------------------
-If the ref refers to a tag, this should be set to `true`
+These are the tags to run these commands on.
+The system will check to see if a run has either failed or succeeded for each of these at startup.
+If one has not, then it will run them.

 before - Array of Strings
 --------------------